Pennsylvania Court Records

 The Pennsylvania State Prison System

 Pennsylvania has prisons located in various counties across the state.
-These correctional facilities are managed by the Pennsylvania Department of Corrections, and they cater to different classes of convicts which include defective delinquents, lesser security risk prisoners, adult female offenders, juvenile offenders, adult male offenders, capital case inmates, and terminally ill inmates.
-Pennsylvania Department of Corrections permits and even encourages visitation either by coming to the prison or by phone call.
-It is also possible for victims of crime or residents in general, to get updates on an inmate's status in any of the correctional institutions via Pennsylvania Statewide Automated Victim Information and Notification (PA SAVIN).
-Additionally, crime victims can register at the Office of Victim Advocate (OVA) to understand their rights with respect to Pennsylvania law.
+The Pennsylvania Department of Corrections manages these correctional facilities, and they cater to different classes of convicts which include defective delinquents, lesser security risk prisoners, adult female offenders, juvenile offenders, adult male offenders, capital case inmates, and terminally ill inmates.
+Pennsylvania Department of Corrections permits and even encourages visitation by coming to the prison or by phone.
+It is also possible for victims of crime or residents in general to get updates on an inmate's status in any correctional institution via Pennsylvania Statewide Automated Victim Information and Notification (PA SAVIN).
+Additionally, crime victims may register at the Office of Victim Advocate (OVA) to understand their rights with respect to Pennsylvania law.

-In Pennsylvania, a county-run correctional facility is called jail, while prisons are operated by the state.
-A person charged with a crime and is awaiting trial will be put behind bars at the jail first.
-Furthermore, sentenced defendants are initially kept in jail before they are transferred to the Pennsylvania Department of Corrections.
-Again, a county jail only houses inmates with less severe offense or with a short jail term.
-Pennsylvania prisons, on the other hand, host convicts with longer sentences, and its facilities can serve more inmates than that of a county jail.
-Provision for programs to aid the wellness or improve the lifestyle of a convict is only present at the state prisons.
+In Pennsylvania, a county-run correctional facility is called a jail, while the state operates prisons.
+A person charged with a crime awaiting trial are typically held in county jails.
+Furthermore, sentenced defendants are kept in jail before being transferred to the Pennsylvania Department of Corrections.
+Again, a county jail generally house inmates with less severe offenses or a short jail term.
+Pennsylvania prisons, on the other hand, host convicts with longer sentences, and their facilities generally serve more inmates than a county jail.
+Provision for programs to aid the wellness or improve the lifestyle of a convict is only present in the state prisons.

-Pennsylvania has 24 correctional facilities that are currently running.
-Each of these facilities has a special function and are classed into;
+Pennsylvania currently has 24 correctional facilities.
+Each of these facilities has a special function and is classified into:

 Maximum Security